michaelpginn/michaelpginn.github.io/publications.md

 permalink: publications
 ---

+- **Michael Ginn**, Mans Hulden, and Alexis Palmer.
+2024.
+[Can we teach language models to gloss endangered languages?](https://arxiv.org/abs/2406.18895). *To appear at EMNLP 2024*.
-- **Michael Ginn**\*, Lindia Tjuatja\*, Taiqi He, Enora Rice, Graham Neubig, Alexis Palmer, Lori Levin.
+- **Michael Ginn**\*, Lindia Tjuatja\*, Taiqi He, Enora Rice, Graham Neubig, Alexis Palmer, and Lori Levin.
 2023.
-[GlossLM: Multilingual Pretraining for Low-Resource Interlinear Glossing](https://arxiv.org/abs/2403.06399). *Arxiv Preprint*.
+[GlossLM: A Massively Multilingual Corpus and Pretrained Model for Interlinear Glossed Text](https://arxiv.org/abs/2403.06399). *To appear at EMNLP 2024*.
 - Mans Hulden, **Michael Ginn**, Miika Silfverberg, and Michael Hammond.
 2024.
 [PyFoma: a Python finite-state compiler module](). *Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 3: System Demonstrations)*.
 - Saliha Muradoğlu, **Michael Ginn**, Miikka Silfverberg, and Mans Hulden.
 2024.
 [Resisting the Lure of the Skyline: Grounding Practices in Active Learning for Morphological Inflection](). *In Proceedings of the 62nd Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers)*.
 - **Michael Ginn**, David R. Saavedra-Beltrán, Camilo Robayo, and Alexis Palmer.
 2024.
 [BELT: Building Endangered Language Technology](https://aclanthology.org/2024.teachingnlp-1.15/). *In Proceedings of the Sixth Workshop on Teaching NLP*.